GTC BLOG POST

 Client feedback reveals patterns that sales conversations don't.
 Look for:

-• Verified 5-star reviews on platforms like Google, Trustpilot, or industry-specific review sites (avoid advisors with no online presence or consistently poor reviews)
+• Verified 5-star reviews on platforms like Google, Trustpilot, or industry-specific review sites

-• Responsiveness indicators in reviews: do clients mention timely replies and clear communication?
+• Responsiveness indicators in reviews do clients mention timely replies and clear communication

 A provider with 100+ verified positive reviews demonstrates sustained quality across numerous client relationships.
 Smaller firms may have fewer reviews but should still show a pattern of satisfaction.